Garrett Cooper Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in the league with a collective 7.7 strikeouts per nine innings.
+- The Guardians pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.

-- Plesac gets the start for the Guardians, his fourth of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- The Guardians are sending Bieber (1-0) to the mound to make his fifth start of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts through 25 2/3 innings pitched.

-- In his last appearance on Saturday against the Washington Nationals, the right-hander went five innings, allowing two earned runs while surrendering seven hits.
+- In his last time out on Sunday, the righty tossed six innings against the Washington Nationals, allowing three earned runs while surrendering nine hits.

-- The 28-year-old has put up a 6.92 ERA and 5.5 strikeouts per nine innings across three games this season, while giving up a batting average of .328 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.